OpenCouncilData/Platform/src/developers.md

 ```

 #### Spatial queries

-To find features near a given location, you can execute a spatial query, against one of the pre-defined spatial indexes.
+Cloudant also supports geospatial querying, called "[Cloudant Geo](https://console.bluemix.net/docs/services/Cloudant/api/cloudant-geo.html#cloudant-geospatial)".
+For instance, to find features near a given location, you can use one the defined spatial indexes to execute a spatial query.

 * The `geo` view contains all the spatial indexes.
 * The name of each spatial index matches the topic id.